The best hotels in Kyoto

 Cycling is genuinely excellent for the eastern Higashiyama route from Nanzen-ji down to Kiyomizu-dera.
 Rental bikes are widely available near Kawaramachi Station at around ¥1,000-1,500/day.
 Taxis are reliable and metered, but a Shijo to Arashiyama ride will run you ¥2,500-3,500 in normal traffic.

-Kyoto's best neighborhoods
+Kyoto's best hotel regions

 Prioritize the Shijo-Kawaramachi corridor if this is your first trip.
 You're central, walkable to Gion, and on the Hankyu line for easy day trips to Osaka.